howtographql/howtographql/content/frontend/react-urql/3-mutations-creating-links.md

 ![](http://imgur.com/AJNlEfj.png)

-Two input fields and our "Submit" button - not very pretty but functional.
+Two input fields and a "Submit" button.
+Not pretty, but functional.

 Enter some data into the fields, e.g.: